zachpwr/super-developer/README.md

 You can expect to spend about 1.5 hours at the ETS on the day of your scheduled workshop.
 Each workshop is a start-to-finish tutorial, meaning you will not have to come to the ETS multiple times to complete the course.

 ## Getting Started
-To get started with this course... _to be continued_
+To get started with this course, please go to [Chapter 0](https://github.com/zachpwr/super-developer/wiki/Chapter-0:-Website-Basics) of the course wiki.